eclipse-langium/langium/CONTRIBUTING.md

 The release process is mostly automated and requires running only a few commands.
 After commiting, pushing, tagging and releasing the changes, a GitHub Action will publish all artifacts (npm packages and vscode extensions).

-1. Pull the latest changes
+1. Pull the latest changes.
-2. Uplift the package versions
+2. Uplift the package versions.
     * Run `npm version major|minor|patch --no-git-tag-version --workspaces`
-3. Update the dependency versions
+3. Update the dependency versions.
     * Run `npm run version:dependencies`
-4. Update the generated files
+4. Update the generated files.
     * Run `npm run langium:generate`
-5. Create a PR with your updated changes, get a review and merge it
+5. Create a PR with your updated changes, get a review and merge it.
+Note that this will automatically publish the updated packages.
-6. Create a version tag on the latest commit on `main` and push it
+6. Create a version tag on the latest commit on `main` and push it.
-7. Create a GitHub release from the new tag (this will automatically publish all artifacts)
+7. Create a GitHub release from the new tag.
-8. Close the corresponding GitHub milestone
+8. Close the corresponding GitHub milestone.

 In order to publish `next` versions from the current state of the `main` branch, use `npm run publish:next`, and don't update the `version` numbers manually as this is done by the npm script.
 The changes must not be committed to the repository after publishing a `next` version.